How to send parsed email data to webhooks

 You can create as many webhooks for as many triggers as you want.

-Test a webhook and check the logs
+Step 3: Test your webhook and check the logs

-To test your webhook, you can either send a new document or reprocess an existing one.
+To test your webhook, you can either:

 Then check the document status on Parseur: